Questrom School of Business - Undergraduate

 SMG AC 222

 Prereq: (SMG AC 221).
 SMG QM 221 (previous or concurrent) highly recommended.
 Sophomore standing.
 Sophomore requirement.
 Introduces the basic principles, methods, and challenges of modern managerial accounting.
 Covers traditional topics such as job-order costing, cost-volume-profit analysis, budgeting and variance analysis, profitability analysis, relevant costs for decision making, and cost-plus pricing, as well as emerging topics such as Activity-Based Cost (ABC) accounting.
 The material is examined from the perspective of students preparing to use management accounting information as managers, to support decision making (such as pricing, product mix, sourcing, and technology decisions) and short- and long-term planning, and to measure, evaluate, and reward performance.
 Emphasizes the relationships between accounting techniques and other organizational activities (such as strategy and motivation).
 4 cr.

 Prereq: (SMG AC 222).
 Required for Accounting concentrators.
 Provides foundation for solving financial reporting issues through the study of the conceptual framework of accounting, recognition and measurement of current and non-current assets, revenue recognition, and the development of the income statement and balance sheet.
 4 cr.

 SMG AC 541

-Prereq: (SMG AC 348) previous or concurrent.
+Prereq or Coreq: (SMG AC 348) previous or concurrent.
 Senior standing.
 Examines accounting issues relating to business combinations and foreign operations (accounting for mergers and acquisitions, constructing consolidated financial statements, recording foreign-currency transactions and hedging exchange risk, translating foreign subsidiaries' local-currency financial statements), business segments, reporting for local governments, and the impact of the SEC and international standards on financial reporting.
 4 cr.